gajus/preoom/README.md

 The problem is that [Kubernetes OOM termination is performed using SIGKILL](https://github.com/kubernetes/kubernetes/issues/40157), i.e. Pod is not given time for graceful shutdown.

 Preoom allows to set up a regular check for memory usage and gracefully shutdown the Kubernetes Pod before the OOM termination occurs (see [Using Preoom with Lightship to gracefully shutdown service before the OOM termination](#using-preoom-with-lightship-to-gracefully-shutdown-service-before-the-oom-termination)).

+## Requirements

+[Kubernetes Metrics Server](https://github.com/kubernetes-incubator/metrics-server) must be available in the cluster and the metrics.k8s.io API must be accessible by the anonymous service account.

 ## Usage